Jayanaka-98/DeMonFaaS/benchmark/Readme.md

 ## Step 5: Run benchmark
 1. Open benchmark.
 Any file ending in jmx is a Jmeter benchmark you can open.
 2. Click the green play button and wait until execution finishes.
 Note: may take 15 minutes
-3. Open the response time graph that is nested inside the benchmark.
+3. Open the aggregate results to see the latencies